martinez-zacharya/TRILL/README.md

 ### Positional Arguments:
 1. name (Name of run)
-2. query (Input file.
-Needs to be either protein fasta (.fa, .faa, .fasta) or structural coordinates (.pdb, .cif))
-3. GPUs (Total # of GPUs requested for each node)
+2. GPUs (Total # of GPUs requested for each node)

 ### Optional Arguments:
 - -h, --help (Show help message)
-- --database (Input database to embed with --blast mode)
+- --query (Input file.
+Needs to be either protein fasta (.fa, .faa, .fasta) or structural coordinates (.pdb, .cif))
 - --nodes (Total number of computational nodes.
 Default is 1)
 - --lr (Learning rate for adam optimizer.
 Default is 0.0001)
 - --epochs (Number of epochs for fine-tuning transformer.
 Default is 20)